Proper proximality in non-positive curvature: Introduction

 Note that proper $\cat$ spaces often admit a canonical decomposition as a product where the factors are either Euclidean or irreducible \cite[Theorem~5.1]{CM}, and the above theorem applies to such decompositions.

 Notice also that we do not impose the properness of the $G_i$-action on $X_i$ in the above statement, but we only require the properness of the $G$-action on the product.
-This has applications, for example to some groups acting on non-affine buildings \cite{CapraceFujiwara} (in particular, Kac--Moody groups on finite fields are a class of infinite simple groups with property (T) satisfying this property \cite{CapraceRemy}).
+It applies for example to some groups acting on non-affine buildings \cite{CapraceFujiwara} (in particular, Kac--Moody groups on finite fields are a class of infinite simple groups with property (T) satisfying this property \cite{CapraceRemy}).

 Combining Theorem~\ref{theointro:cat-2} with work of Caprace and Sageev \cite{CS} -- stating roughly that every proper group action on a proper finite-dimensional $\cat$ cube complex has a rank one element unless the space decomposes as a product, we reach the following corollary.